-Figure 3 shows the full time series of mid-tropospheric $CO_2$ retrieved from Metop-A and Metop-B. For most of the common period, the two products, which are recorded at the same local time but with a 180° shift in the orbit, are on top of each other.
-However, in 2020, the $CO_2$ retrieved from IASI/Metop-A is lower than the one retrieved from IASI/Metop-B. This is linked to a change in the correction of the detectors non linearity on Metop-A by the end of 2019.
-This change at instrument level has impacted the radiances themselves in the longwave band of IASI spectrum where the $CO_2$ absorption bands are located.
+Figure 3 shows the full time series of mid-tropospheric CO2 retrieved from Metop-A and Metop-B. For most of the common period, the two products, which are recorded at the same local time but with a 180° shift in the orbit, are coincident.
+However, in 2020, the CO2 retrieved from IASI/Metop-A is lower than the one retrieved from IASI/Metop-B. This is linked to a change in the correction of the detectors non linearity on Metop-A by the end of 2019.
+This change at instrument level has impacted the radiances themselves in the longwave band of the IASI spectrum where the CO2 absorption bands are located.
 The full characterization of this change is on-going.
 Once the impact has been properly characterized at Level 1, a correction of the radiances will be made and taken into account in the retrieval process.

-Figure 3: Mid-tropospheric CO2 retrieved from IASI/AMSU onboard Metop-A (blue) between July 2007 and November 2020, and from IASI/AMSU onboard Metop-B (blue) between February 2013 and November 2020.
+Figure 3: Mid-tropospheric CO2 retrieved from IASI/AMSU onboard Metop-A (blue) between July 2007 and November 2020, and from IASI/AMSU onboard Metop-B (blue) between February 2013 and September 2021.

-Figure 4 shows the seasonal maps (3 month average) of mid-tropospheric CO2 retrieved from Metop-A and Metop-B, as well as the difference between the two and the associated standard deviation, over the whole period common between the instruments (2014-2020).
+Figure 4 shows the seasonal maps (3 month average) of mid-tropospheric CO2 retrieved from Metop-A and Metop-B. Figure 5 shows the difference between the two and the associated standard deviation, over the whole period common between the instruments (2014-2020).
 The Metop-A and -B derived fields are close to each other.
 However, a small but positive bias for latitudes higher than 30 degrees can be seen.
 These biases appear to be constant throughout the year.
 Such constant biases might be due to the change from a tropical air mass to a mid-latitude air mass that is not consistent between the two instruments; this point will be checked for future releases.

-Figure 4: Seasonal maps (3 month average) of mid-tropospheric CO2 as retrieved from Metop-A (1st column), Metop-B (2nd column), and mean (3rd column) and standard deviation (4th column) of the difference between Metop-A and Metop-B, average over 2014-2020.
+Figure 4: Seasonal maps (3 month average) of mid-tropospheric CO2 as retrieved from Metop-A (left) and Metop-B (right), average over 2014-2021.

+Figure 5: Seasonal maps (3 month average) of mid-tropospheric CO2: Mean (left) and standard deviation (right) of the difference between Metop-A and Metop-B, average over 2014-2021.